cgjosephlee/PBJelly/docs/HoneyReadme.txt

 == IX.
 FAQ ==

   * Who can I report bugs to or ask questions?
-    Please report your issues to the sourceforge ticketing system.
+    - Please report your issues to the sourceforge ticketing system.

+  * I get the pyvcf error
+  	"error: can't copy 'vcf/cparse.c': doesn't exist or not a regular file"
+    - To fix this, manually compile vcf/cparse.pyx using cython cython cparse.pyx